 This is the part that makes the biggest difference in practice.

-Meeting action items are standard markdown checkboxes under a ## Action Items heading.
+Meeting action items are standard markdown checkboxes under ### Action Items within the ## Notes section.
 The format the Tasks plugin already queries natively:

 - [ ] Draft v2 deprecation timeline - [ ] Update API docs for v3 endpoints - [x] Schedule stakeholder review